-First, we propose to explore broad theoretical and methodological paradigms, and discuss influential texts (suggested by the participants) in relation to ASCA PhD projects.
+First, we propose to explore broad theoretical and methodological paradigms, and discuss influential texts in relation to ASCA PhD projects.
 Participants of the Theory Seminar will become acquainted with current practices in cultural analysis and learn how to integrate them in their own work.

 The second important aim of the Theory Seminar is community building.
 The seminar aims to bring together PhD candidates from the diverse disciplines within ASCA to learn about each other’s research projects, struggles and joys, and to make new friends.
 To serve this latter purpose, each session will end in a café with drinks.

 The ASCA Theory is a collective initiative of the PhD candidates and the ASCA directors.
-The ASCA directors, Patricia Pisters and Esther Peeren, will be involved as ‘guides’.
-The sessions will be prepared and chaired by a team of three (or two or four) PhD candidates from different disciplines.
-They can decide to present their own work in connection with the readings, prepare topics for discussion or invite a guest to shed light on a particular text or theoretical/methodological issue.
+The ASCA director Jaap Kooijman and Alessandra Benedicty, will be involved as ‘guides’, formulating a theme and selecting some of the readings.
+The sessions will be prepared and chaired by a team of (two to four) PhD candidates from different disciplines.
+They are expected to propose an additional reading and to show how the particular theoretical paradigm under discussion is of use to them in their project.

-We recommend that all PhD candidates in their first and second year follow the ASCA Theory Seminar integrally, preferably for two years.
 We want to create a regular group for all six sessions, so if you register you are making a commitment to participate in all sessions.
-PhD candidates who are in their third year or further are very welcome to join, too, as are ASCA staff members.
+We recommend that all PhD candidates in their first and second year follow the ASCA Theory Seminar integrally.
+PhD candidates who are in their third year or further along are very welcome to join, too, as are ASCA staff members.

 Please register for the ASCA Theory Seminar by sending an e-mail to Eloe (firstname.lastname@example.org) with a short summary of your project (no more than 100 words) and a preference for one of the sessions you would like to co-organize.
 Please register before 30 September 2023.